-Some departments and schools require the auditors to obtain approval in order to audit a class (please visit Auditing Guideline by School for more information).
-This is to be sure that the professor can accommodate the auditor and to ensure that the professor is aware of the auditor's enrollment in the course.
+Some departments and schools require auditors to obtain approval in order to audit a class.
+Please review Auditing Guidelines by School for more information.
+This is to ensure that professors can accommodate auditors and that the professor is aware of the auditor's enrollment.
 Even if your class does not require approval, it is recommended that you contact the professor to introduce yourself and inform the professor of your intentions before the class begins.

 Unfortunately, the professor will not always give approval for auditors to enroll in their class.
 In this case, we suggest selecting another course section or a different course.

 On the application you will have the option to submit payment online via credit card, or mail in a check or money order.
 Auditors will not be registered until payment has been received.

 Auditors are eligible to receive a 100% refund until close of business on the given registration deadline date for the semester.